afafadia/drf_hello_world/README.md

 ### Supervisor config

-1. Run command: `mkdir ./etc && touch ./etc/supervisord.conf `
-   a.
-Copy/paste the file contents from `./config/supervisord.conf` to this file
+1. Run command: `mkdir ./etc && touch ./etc/supervisord.conf` and copy/paste the file contents from `./config/supervisord.conf` to this file
 2. Run command `supervisord`
 3. In your browser, navigate to "http://<your_machine_ip_address>" - the browser will render the page corresponding to the view
 4. Do some changes in code and then run command `supervisorctl restart all` and again refresh the browser - the browser will render the updated code